anabolyc/videocast-docker/README.md

 You should have vlc working now, you may test it with `docker run` task to execute vlc or `docker run bash` to run bash in target container and perhaps execute `start.sh` yourself

--->

 ### MINIDLNA

-* Go to `icecast` folder
+* Go to `xupnpd` folder
 * Run `config builder` task first to configure docker buildx (in not done while building vlc).
-* Run `docker buildx & export to docker` task to build icecast docker image for current arch and export to docker environment.
+* Run `docker buildx & export to docker` task to build xupnpd docker image for current arch and export to docker environment.
-* (Alternatively) Run `docker buildx` task to build icecast docker image for all archs.
+* (Alternatively) Run `docker buildx` task to build xupnpd docker image for all archs.
 This is currently failing to export image to docker environment due to some bug.
-* (Alternatively) Run `docker buildx & push to registry` task to build icecast docker image for all archs and push result to registry.
+* (Alternatively) Run `docker buildx & push to registry` task to build xupnpd docker image for all archs and push result to registry.

-You should have icecast working now, you may test it with `docker run` task to execute icecast or `docker run bash` to run bash in target container and perhaps execute `start.sh` yourself.
-When executed you should be able to access web page at http://localhost:8000 and log on as admin using password specified in `ICECAST_ADMPASSWORD` container environment variable.
+You should have xupnpd working now, you may test it with `docker run` task to execute xupnpd or `docker run bash` to run bash in target container and perhaps execute `start.sh` yourself.
+When executed you should be able to access frontend at http://localhost:4044

 ## How to run

+-->

 (assuming docker-compose is already installed and working correctly, see links section below)